kelsey-ek/of7azure/GUIDE/Failover.md

 total 4
 drwxrwxrwx 11 root root 4096 Apr  1 12:49 azure
 ```
-*This volume will not be vanished even after the container is dead*
+*This Volume will not be vanished even after the container is dead*

 *Clean it*